wil-gerard/bert-bot/README.md

 ## About The Project

-BERT Q&A is a webapp built with React, Node.js, Tensorflow.js, and BERT that enables users to recieve an answer based on the content of a given passage. <!-- EDIT -->
+BERT Q&A is a webapp built with React, Node, Tensorflow.js, and BERT that enables users to recieve an answer based on the content of a given passage. <!-- EDIT -->

 ### Built With